 These facilities use the same treatment approach as group homes, but are designed for youth who need more structure and supervision.
 There are nine facilities that provide a moderate structure in Missouri, three of which are located in state parks.
 Division schools, approved by the Department of Elementary and Secondary Education, provide basic education, high school equivalency (HiSET), and remedial/special education.

-There are five secure care facilities in Missouri.
+There are four secure care facilities in Missouri.
 DYS youth placed in secure care receive group, individual and family treatment in the division’s most structured environment.
 Youth in secure care will participate in an education program customized for them with basic, remedial, special and vocational programs.